-Since the United Kingdom is a bit of “an-sich” lately it is reasonable to add payment solution specifically for that country.
+Since the United Kingdom is a bit of an “an-sich” lately it is reasonable to add a payment solutions specifically for that country.
 WorldPay is a UK-based service that provides fast and safe transaction on standard fees.
 It offers a wide variety of paying options adapted to different countries and specifically for the UK.

-One of its primary advantages is an automated billing and card updates, customizable loyalty cards, etc.
+One of its primary advantages is automated billing and card updates, customizable loyalty cards, etc.

-Another important element is the option of expert advice and personalized reporting.
-It is also helpful that there is whole lotta useful information on their blog.
+Another essential element is the option of expert advice and personalized reporting.
+It is also helpful that there is a whole lot of useful information on their blog.

-As for integration — it is all simple and fits every major shopping system.
+As for integration — it is all simple and fits every primary shopping system.

-Dwolla is a fast growing payment gateway service designed to make bank transfers smoother and easier to digest.
-And it manages to do that through nice and easy API with numerous features and even more satisfying user experience via the dynamic interface.
+Dwolla is a fast-growing payment gateway service designed to make bank transfers smoother and more comfortable to digest.
+And it manages to do that through a nice and easy API with numerous features and an even more satisfying user experience via the dynamic interface.

-Among other goodies Dwolla has to offer is flexible customer management and neat account verification.
-There are many features that allow multi-layered sequences of payments and invoicing.
+Among other goodies, Dwolla has to offer are flexible customer management and proper account verification.
+Many features allow multi-layered sequences of payments and invoicing.

-Overall, it is a good fit for enterprises of large scale, small and medium scale businesses.
+Overall, it is a good fit for enterprises of large scale, medium and small business owners.